+On Exit:

 shiftcount The number of positions to shift during the operation.

+operand A non-numeric or numeric operand.

 result The result of the operation.

 If operand refers to a non-numeric data item, the value of the data item is shifted left by the number of bit positions specified by shiftcount.
 Any bits shifted off the left end are lost and zero-valued bits are shifted into the right end.
 The value of result is set to a non-zero value if any character of operand is non-zero after the operation completes and zero otherwise.